Short-Term Disability Claims

 - Mental health issues such as depression and anxiety

 - Sprains and strains

-The experienced Boston disability attorneys at the Law Offices of Jeffrey S. Glassman can help you determine if benefits are available to you and can help you obtain the benefits you deserve.
+The experienced Boston disability attorneys at the Jeffrey Glassman Injury Lawyers can help you determine if benefits are available to you and can help you obtain the benefits you deserve.
 If your short-term disability claim has been denied, our attorneys can step in and fight on your behalf for the compensation that you are owed.Filing a Workers’ Compensation Claim for a Short-Term Disability in Massachusetts

 Short-term disability benefits may be available from a private insurer or through workers' compensation if the injury is work related.
 Unfortunately, neither social security disability insurance (SSDI) nor supplemental security income (SSI) provide for benefits for those who have a short-term condition.
 In order to get benefits through either of these programs administered by the Social Security Administration (SSA), your condition either needs to be a terminal illness or it needs to be expected to last for at least a year.

 Because social security disability insurance is not available for those with short-term medical issues, it’s important to explore your other options.
 Workers' compensation, which is one such option, is available only if your injury is directly related to your work.
 Workers' compensation provides temporary, or in some cases permanent, disability benefits to workers who have been injured in work accidents or exposed to toxins in the workplace.
 Workers’ compensation can also provide benefits to workers who have developed a repetitive stress injury such as carpal tunnel syndrome or otherwise injured themselves or became ill as a direct result of work tasks.

 The workers’ compensation system in Massachusetts is a no-fault system, which means that workers are entitled to benefits regardless of whether the worker, the employer or some other party is to blame, in full or in part, for the worker’s injury.